op12no2/liminal/README.md

 https://op12no2.github.io/liminal/liminal.html

-But it's about to morph into something based around musical set theory...

 ### Notes

 Liminal communicates with DAWs using Web MIDI.
 Currently it uses the first output port it finds.
 If successful the MIDI indicator will be on (5 pin DIN icon).
 When it's off, you can click it to try again or refresh the page.
 On Windows (at least) you'll get an alert that you need to allow.